State change via one-dimensional scattering in quantum mechanics

 In this paper, we have considered the one-dimensional scattering of a free particle against a confined particle, in which the two particles interact via a delta-function potential which may be repulsive or attractive.
 The confined particle is restricted to move in the interval $(0,L)$, while the space available to the free particle is the whole real line, and the boundaries $x=0$ and $x=L$ are transparent to the free particle.

-Starting from the time-independent Schrodinger equation, we have derived an infinite system of integral equations, which we have solved numerically by truncation and discretization.
+Starting from the time-independent Schr{\"o}dinger equation, we have derived an infinite system of integral equations, which we have solved numerically by truncation and discretization.
 The computational results show that the method is second-order accurate.